2008 AFL finals series: Second Preliminary Final (Hawthorn vs. St Kilda)

 Hawthorn defied a poor recent record against the Saints to post one of their best wins of the season, with strong performances by much of the team making up for Coleman Medallist Lance Franklin being kept to a single goal by Saints backman Max Hudghton.
 The loss was the 383rd and last game for St Kilda's Robert Harvey who left the game as the most capped player without an AFL premiership.

 Week Four

 Grand Final (Geelong vs. Hawthorn)

-Hawthorn surprise the minor premiers Geelong to come away with there 10th premiership to win by 26 points in a match that was played in front of 100,012 people on a warm 27°C afternoon.
+Hawthorn surprised the minor premiers Geelong to come away with their 10th premiership to win by 26 points in a match that was played in front of 100,012 people on a warm 27°C afternoon.
 The Cats kicked 23 behinds for the match, some which deliberately done by the Hawks.

-Luke Hodge won the Norm Smith Medal as best afield while teammates Shane Crawford retired after playing 306 games and Trent Croad would ultimately would also play his last game after 222 games after breaking his foot during the game.
+Luke Hodge won the Norm Smith Medal as best afield while teammates Shane Crawford retired after playing 306 games and Trent Croad would ultimately also play his last game after 222 games after breaking his foot during the game.